Toilet paper: Dispensers

 Some commercial or institutional toilet paper is wrapped around a cylinder to many times the thickness of a standard toilet paper roll.

 Orientation

 There are two choices of orientation when using a holder with a horizontal axle parallel to the wall: the toilet paper may hang over or under the roll.
 The choice is largely a matter of personal preference, dictated by habit.
 In surveys of American consumers and of bath and kitchen specialists, 60–70% of respondents prefer over.
-This is said to exhibit Endianness, which applies not only to eggs, but to toilet paper.
 Most Americans think it should go over the top, like a waterfall.

 Decoration

 Toilegami refers to toilet paper origami.
 Like table napkins, some fancy Japanese hotels fold the first squares of toilet paper on its dispenser to be presented in a fashionable way.

 Recreational use

 In the United States, toilet paper has been the primary tool in a prank known as "TP-ing" (pronounced "teepeeing").
 TP-ing, or "toilet papering", is often favored by adolescents and is the act of throwing rolls of toilet paper over cars, trees, houses and gardens, causing the toilet paper to unfurl and cover the property, creating an inconvenient mess.

 Children and cats may unroll an entire roll of toilet paper by spinning it until it completely unravels on the floor, or as a game by children wadding up one end, putting it in the toilet bowl without tearing it and then using the flushing of the toilet to pull new paper into the toilet, with the objective of flushing the entire roll down the toilet section at a time without the toilet paper breaking.
 Special toilet paper insert holders with an oblong shape were invented to prevent continuous unrolling without tearing to discourage this practice.

-Toilet paper pranks include musical toilet paper holders and inserts that are activated by the unrolling of the toilet paper and will loudly play an embarrassing song calling attention to the person defecating.
+Toilet paper pranks include talking toilet paper holders and inserts that are activated by the unrolling of the toilet paper and will loudly play an embarrassing message calling attention to the person defecating.

 Other gags include custom toilet paper printed with jokes, stories or politician's images.